allure-framework/allure-js/README.md

 ## Generating and Serving Allure report

 Allure results will be generated under folder "allure-results" in the root location.
-Use allure-commanline to serve the report locally.
+Use allure-commandline to serve the report locally.
   ```console
   $ allure serve
   ```